johncai117/Meta-Fine-Tuning/README.md

-# Submission for Cross-Domain Few-Shot Learning (CD-FSL) Benchmark
+# Submission for CVPR 2020 Challenge

 ### Website